shreyasgm/data-visualization-training/docs/index.rst

 This data visualization module created for the IFMR-LEAD staff meet will touch upon various topics (listed below).
 However, the only tools that will be covered in detail are basic data visualizations using R and Tableau Public.

 If time permits (and if everyone's interested), we could cover a few advanced tools as well.
+We encourage you to set up everything before the session, by following the steps described in :doc:`'Getting Started' <gettingstarted>`.

 Tools
 -----